CliMA/Oceananigans.jl/docs/src/grids.md

     for recipes that implement some useful `OrthogonalSphericalShellGrid`, including the ["tripolar" grid](https://www.sciencedirect.com/science/article/abs/pii/S0021999196901369).

-For example, to make a `LatitudeLongitudeGrid` that wraps around the sphere, has 60 degrees of latitude on either side of the equator, and also 5 vertical levels, we write
+For example, to make a `LatitudeLongitudeGrid` that wraps around the sphere, extends for 60 degrees latitude on either side of the equator, and also has 5 vertical levels down to 1000 meters, we write

 ```jldoctest grids
 architecture = CPU()